awsdocs/amazon-s3-developer-guide/doc_source/HostingWebsiteOnS3Setup.md

 **Note**
 Amazon S3 does not support HTTPS access to the website\.
 If you want to use HTTPS, you can use Amazon CloudFront to serve a static website hosted on Amazon S3\.
-For more information, see [How do I use CloudFront to serve a static website hosted on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) and [Requiring HTTPS for Communication Between CloudFront and Your Amazon S3 Origin](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-s3-origin.html)\.
+For more information, see [How do I use CloudFront to serve a static website hosted on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) and [ >Requiring HTTPS for communication between viewers and AWS CloudFormation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html)\.

 **Topics**
 + [Step 1: Create a bucket](#step1-create-bucket-config-as-website)